amberframework/docs/getting-started/controllers/halting.md

 Unlike other frameworks Amber `redirect_to` stops the current execution of the request and performs the redirection at that given time.

-For example, in order frameworks you will have to do something similar to:
+For example, in other frameworks you will have to do something similar to:

 ```
 class UserController < ApplicationController